spacemeshos/svm/docs/go-spacemesh-integration.md

 #### `App`
 Given an `App Template` - we can spawn `App`s out of it.
 <br/>
-All spawned `App`s out-of the same origin `Template` share the same code but have an isloated inner state.
+All spawned `App`s out-of the same origin `Template` share the same code but have an isolated inner state.
 We can think of an `App` as the equivalent of a `class instance` (a.k.a `object`) under the Object-Oriented programing paradigm.
 <br/>
 The motivation for having both `App Template` and `App` are encouraging code reuse and saving of on-chain storage.